isomerpages/imda-tradetrust/_solution/How It Works.md

 Transferable Records (ETRs) such as electronic Bills of Lading and warehouse receipts</p>
 <p>These TradeTrust-enabled electronic documents generated are saved as TradeTrust
 file with a .TT file extension (<a href="http://filename.tt" rel="noopener noreferrer nofollow" target="_blank">filename.tt</a>).
-They can be exchanged over your existing business/IT and data interchange system like email, FTP and regardless of data format or standard like DCSA’s and BIMCO’s.</p>
+They can be transmitted via your upgraded IT business application and existing data interchange system like email, FTP and regardless of data format or standard like DCSA’s and BIMCO’s.</p>
-<p></p>
 <p></p>
 <p></p>
 <p>And, when you and your trading partners uniformly adopt TradeTrust to